When Early Notification is enabled, the camera sends the alert when motion is first detected.

-A real advantage of Early Notification is being able to enter Live View when you tap the Motion Alert notification.
-In this way, you can be interacting with visitors using two-way voice, or viewing whatever triggered the motion alert, within a few seconds.
+A real advantage of Early Notification is being able to enter Live View if you tap the Motion Alert notification, when you're within the time frame of that clip length, or five seconds after.
+In this way, you can be interacting with visitors using two-way voice, or viewing whatever triggered the motion alert, within a few seconds of receiving your notification.

 If you have an active Blink Subscription Plan and your camera supports recording the Live View session, a "Save / Discard " toggle appears in the live view.
 When the toggle is set to "Save", the current session records until the timeout, or when you stop the Live View by tapping "Close".